phnx-im/hpi-evolving-identity/documentation/src/mls_eid/user_manual/02_credentials.md

 Note that the link between the credential and its signature keys depends on the credential type.
 For example, the link between the `BasicCredential`'s and its keys is not defined by MLS.

-A credential is always embedded in a leaf node, which is ultimately used to represent a client in a group and signed by the private key corresponding to the signature public key of the leaf node.
+A leaf node is ultimately used to represent a client in a group and signed by the private key corresponding to the signature public key of the leaf node.
+A credential is always embedded in such a leaf node.
-Clients can decide to use the same credential in multiple leaf nodes (and thus multiple groups) or to use distinct credentials per group.
+Users can decide to use the same credential in multiple leaf nodes (and thus multiple groups) or to use distinct credentials per group.

 The binding between a given credential and owning client's identity is, in turn, authenticated by the Authentication